by Catherine Dunwoody

 Some say pie is making a comeback, but in my book it never left.

-Sisters Jenell and Carla Parsons teamed up to open The Pie Hole a few years ago, and the business is growing so fast their first retail location in Vancouver’s Cedar Cottage neighbourhood is in the works.
-January 2017 is their fingers-crossed opening month.
-The bakery will sell whole pies, individual pies and mini pies as well as take & bake options, plus coffee and ice cream.
+Sisters Jenell and Carla Parsons teamed up to open The Pie Hole a few years ago, and in 2017 they opened their first retail location in Vancouver, followed by a second location in Burnaby in January 2018.
+The bakeries sell whole pies, individual pies and mini pies as well as take & bake options, plus coffee and ice cream.

-But lets get back to the pies.
-The pies you can get right now, whether you order and pick up from their East Van wholesale kitchen, or buy in numerous retail food shops throughout the GVRD.
+But let’s get back to the pies; the pies you can get right now, whether you dine in, order and pick up or buy in numerous retail food shops throughout Metro Vancouver.

 When I asked Jenell where she sourced her ingredients, her answer, “I just drive out to get stuff as needed and when in season – Richmond for all my blueberries, Krause Berry Farms for strawberries, raspberries and blackberries,” sounds like something your mom would say, not the entrepreneur-owner of a growing pie company that has turned out thousands of fresh-baked deliciousness in the past few years.